UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 Notes: To style multiple visual components of our charts in the same command, we can use the built-in themes in Altair.
-Here we set the theme to dark, which automatically changes the color of the y-axis labels and chart title.
+Here we set the theme to dark, which automatically changes the colour of the y-axis labels and chart title.

-Unfortunately, the subtitle color does not yet change automatically, so we need to change this manually.
+Unfortunately, the subtitle colour does not yet change automatically, so we need to change this manually.

 We could have rewritten the entire plot from last slide and added